-Prior to his head coaching stint at Menomonee Falls High School, Cerroni was an assistant coach at Hartland Arrowhead and Waukesha Catholic Memorial high schools.
-During his four seasons at Waukesha Catholic Memorial High School, he helped the Crusaders to Wisconsin Independent Schools Athletic Association Division 1 state titles in 1993 and 1996.
+Prior to Menomonee Falls, Cerroni was an assistant coach at Hartland Arrowhead and Waukesha Catholic Memorial high schools.
+During Cerroni’s four seasons at Waukesha Catholic Memorial High School, he helped the Crusaders to Wisconsin Independent Schools Athletic Association Division 1 state titles in 1993 and 1996.

-Cerroni and his wife, Tammy, are the parents of a daughter, Kali, and son, Kyle.
+Cerroni and his wife, Tammy, are the parents of daughter, Kali, and son, Kyle.